JuradoJr/School_District_Analysis/README.md

 ## Summary
-1)There was a significant drop in overall passing percentage.
-Thomas High dropped by 26% 2)There was a significant drop in school rankings from being second to being eighth 3)There were differences to almost every score, although some could only be seen in the hundredths and thousandths digits due to being minimal
+- There was a significant drop in overall passing percentage.
+Thomas High dropped by 26%
+- There was a significant drop in school rankings from being second to being eighth
+- There were differences to almost every score, although some could only be seen in the hundredths and thousandths digits due to being minimal
-4)There were results listed as "nan" as a way to remove possibly false scores inputed for Thomas High 9th grade class.
+- There were results listed as "nan" as a way to remove possibly false scores inputed for Thomas High 9th grade class.
 Around 500 scores had to be removed.